 A ‘hive tool’ – this is a tool designed for a variety of jobs.
 It can be used to clean hives and assist in the separating of frames.
 It has a sharp, hooked edge.

 A smoker – using a smoker is meant to calm the bees – strange as it may seem, by inducing s stress response in the bees.
 You could minimise the need to use this technique by trying out icing sugar (or powdered sugar if you are in the USA) in a puffer instead, at least in some circumstances.
-Check out the short video below illustratng the method of icing sugar (powdered sugar) in a puffer: (oh, and check out my page featuring other beekeeping videos - there is a great little video about 'pocket tools', including a puffer for icing sugar!):
+Check my page featuring beekeeping videos - there is a great little video about 'pocket tools', including a puffer for icing/powdered sugar!

 ...and so on.